FREE SHIPPING on purchases over 1,500 CZK 📦

-You may be wondering what to do if you notice blood clots during your period?
-Noticing clots in your menstrual blood can be worrisome, especially if they occur every once in a while.
+Noticing clots in your menstrual blood can be alarming, especially if they occur every now and then.
 In most cases, however, menstrual clots are not necessarily a cause for concern.
-Find out why and how they form, and when to be concerned.
+Learn why and how they form, and when to be concerned.

 What does a blood clot look like?